-How to mark products with patent numbers
+How do you mark products with patent numbers?

 The question is not if you should mark your patented products (of course you should!), but how.
 A little background on patent marking is in order.
 If you sell a product covered by product claims in your patent (as opposed to method claims), you will definitely want to mark your product properly with the patent number so that you can maximize monetary damages in enforcing your patent against infringing products and competitors.

 To identify a single patent, you can simply mark the product and/or packaging with “PATENT [number]” or “PAT. [number]”.
 Alternatively, you can apply virtual patent marking as discussed below.

 What if patented products are not marked by the patent owner?

 Under the patent marking statute of 35 USC Section 287, a patent owner must provide notice of infringement in order to collect money damages.
 Failure to mark your products covered under your patents gives infringers an opportunity to argue that you are not entitled to any money damages prior to the time the infringers received actual notice of infringement.

 Actual notice of infringement is accomplished by notifying the accused infringer of both the accused products and the asserted patents.
 This may be accomplished by, for example, sending a cease-and-desist letter or perhaps an enforcement letter containing a licensing offer.
 Serving the accused infringer with a patent infringement complaint would also constitute actual notice.

 Constructive notice is achieved by the patent owner marking its patented products with the appropriate patent numbers.
 Constructive notice offers significant advantages to the patent owner in that accused infringers can no longer plead ignorance for failure to receive actual notice.

 Constructive notice: What to mark